Sleepy Lion Trail - Button Rock Dam Loop, Button Rock Preserve Trailhead, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 |Elevation Change:||+605' net elevation gain (+672' total roundtrip elevation gain)|

-The Button Rock Dam and Sleepy Lion trails form a pleasant 4.7 mile route through the Button Rock Preserve, a public sanctuary established to protect the natural watershed feeding Ralph Price Reservoir, the primary water source of Longmont, CO.
+The Button Rock Dam and Sleepy Lion trails form a 4.7 mile route through the Button Rock Preserve, a public sanctuary established to protect the natural watershed feeding Ralph Price Reservoir, the primary water source of Longmont, CO.

 The lollipop loop, 3 miles of which run along graded service roads that parallel North St. Vrain Creek, is ideal for trail running, winter activities, families, and anglers.